Cherreads

 I didn't need any more stress.
 So, Elara did not need to remind me to have my hair hidden.

-During the train ride and while Rudina slept on my shoulders.
-I thought of Kaelen.
+During the train ride to River Pack and while Rudina slept on my shoulder, I thought of Kaelen.

 Each time I closed my eyes, he was there.